 Day 247: Celery & Apple Salad ♥

+WAY BACK IN 2005: Some times the simple is sublime.
+Celery and apples, such every-day ingredients.
+Mustard and honey and lemon juice, such pantry staples.
+The combination really works!
+It's got crunch.
+It's got freshness.
+It's got flavor.
 It's made its way to the table twice in a week.
 The first plate came sans walnuts and sans photo, the second plate with and with.
-Either way, this salad is a definite keeper and is especially appropriate for late fall and winter.
+Either way, this seasonal salad is a definite keeper and is especially appropriate for late fall and winter.

 TIP: Watch for stalks of celery with lots of leaves.
 Mostly the packers/grocers cut off the leafy ends but some bags have more than others.
 The leaves are very tasty but if you can't find any, just use salad greens underneath.

 2007: I love honey crisp apples but a variety with more tartness (like the recommended and less expensive Granny Smith) is especially good in this salad.
-Plus, there's something about a 'green on green' salad that's especially attractive.
+Plus, there's something about a "green on green" salad that's especially attractive.
 I added a few dried sour cherries to the top: not half so good as toasted walnuts.
-All this said, this is one of my very favorite easy salads so I'm always on the look-out for celery with a good proportion of leaves still intact.
+All this said, this is one of my very favorite easy salads so I'm always on the lookout for celery with a good proportion of leaves still intact.

-CELERY & APPLE SALAD
+RECIPE for CELERY & APPLE SALAD

 Hands-on time: 10 minutes